georgakd/LSTM-predictions-for-efood/README.md

 4) Start the web application (development mode):
 `python3 manage.py runserver` # default port 8000

+## How to run the application using docker

+**HINT: To avoid dependency problems if you have other python versions, run the solution dockerized**
+1) docker build -t backend
+2) docker run -p 8000:8000 backend

+## How to view the results
-5) You can view the results with performing basic API calls at your browser:
+1) You can view the results with performing basic API calls at your browser:

 - To view a plot of the count(orders), sum(earnings) per day click:  http://localhost:8000/api/exploration/data_viewer/